 - Lung function tests (peak flow or spirometry).

 - Cardiac magnetic resonance imaging - the gold standard for assessing ventricular volumes, mass and wall motion.
 It can be used with contrast to identify inflammation, infiltration and scarring of the myocardium.
-Its use is limited by availability and cost.
+MRI or radionuclide imaging may be useful where there was poor imaging on echocardiography.

 The New York Heart Association's (NYHA) Classification of Heart Failure has provided a clinically useful, functional classification, outlined below: